-A profound awareness of the current issues, core concepts and research questions in the field of cross-regional African issues
+A profound awareness of the current issues, core concepts and research questions in cross-regional African fields

 The capacity to report independently on relevant research that has been carried out according to current academic standards for the field of African Studies research;

 The ability to write scientific reports in English;

 The ability to engage in the international academic debate and in non-specialist discussions.

 The final mark for the course is established by (i) determination of the weighted average combined with (ii) additional requirements.

 2. Reading the two/three required articles/chapters (c.
 40-50 p. per lecture; i.e., c.
 290 p. in all) and giving evidence of having read them.
 (PASS)

 3. Assignments: each session: prepare discussion questions based on literature.
 In each class, one student will act as discussion chair, leading the discussion on the lecture and literature.
 (25 %)